microsoft/pxt-arcade/docs/skillmap/forest/forest4.md

 ## 4. Wind and Grass

-- :puzzle:  On your own, can you find the blocks that set the **strength of the wind** and the
+- :circle:  On your own, can you find the blocks that set the **strength of the wind** and the
 **dryness of the grass**
 and add them to **the top** of the ``||loops: on start||`` container?